Laguna1989/CodeNummy_RootFinding_Bisection/readme.md

 # Overview

-This is a Code Kata about numerical rootfinding via bisection.
+This is a Code Nummy about numerical rootfinding via bisection.
 Please check out the other [Code Nummies](https://github.com/Laguna1989/CodeNummies_Overview).

 # Theory